g-etorri/articles/jncie-self-study/l3vpn-configuration/16-multicast-in-l3vpn.md

 10.0.0.1                200 10.0.0.2                100 Candidate       116
 None                      0 fd10:faca:f0fa::2         0 InEligible Infinity
 ```
-Here we can see that R1 is elected, and R2 is candidate.
-If R1 fails, R2 will be our RP!
+Here we can see that R1 is elected, and R2 is a candidate.
+If R1 fails, R2 will become our RP!

-In this case, I don't have any multicast stream to simulate in our network, I'm sorry to let you down this time.
+In this case, I don't have any multicast stream to simulate on our network.
+I'm sorry to let you down this time.

-This is all.
-I'll admit to you that I started write this, disliking multicast, but to make the whole thing work I break the walls.
-First, in the MVPN I was creating the GMP join with the source-specific, but the Junos didn't understand the source field, this is because Junos by default speaks IGMPv2, with this, the PE was creating the route type 7, but with the community no-advertise, and obviously, didn't advertise this route to the sender-site.
-Changing this to IGMPv3, then the PE was identifying the source field of the IGMP join, then the PE create the route correctly, and the stream can be forwarded to the CEs.
+That's all, folks.
+I'll admit that I started writing this disliking multicast, but to make the whole thing work, I had to break down some walls.
+First, in the MVPN, I was creating the IGMP join as source-specific, but Junos didn't understand the source field.
+This is because Junos speaks IGMPv2 by default.
+Because of this, the PE was creating the Type 7 route, but with the no-advertise community, and obviously, it didn't advertise this route to the sender-site.
+After changing this to IGMPv3, the PE identified the source field of the IGMP join, created the route correctly, and the stream could be forwarded to the CEs.

-If the sender-site won't receive any route type 7, it discards the traffic received from CE silently, and only forwards the stream if haves a route type 7 in the RIB.
+If the sender-site doesn't receive a Type 7 route, it silently discards the traffic received from the CE, and only forwards the stream if it has a Type 7 route in the RIB.

 That's all folks, this topic makes me tired.
 The next chapter I'll explore the L2VPNs!!!
 See you later.